openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 Note that logs can only show what is happening at a high level - it can't show all data exchanges between the device and the coordinator - just what the coordinator sends to the binding.
 For this reason it can be difficult to debug issues where devices are not joining the network, or other low level issues need resolving.
 In such cases a network sniffer log is required, which requires additional hardware and software.
 Information and software required to use an Ember dongle as a sniffer can be found on the [OpenSmartHouse](https://opensmarthouse.org/blog/zigbee_network_sniffer) site.

-### ZigBee Console Commands
+### Zigbee Console Commands

-The openHAB command line interface provides a number of commands to interact with the ZigBee framework.
+The openHAB command line interface provides a number of commands to interact with the Zigbee framework.
 These can provide useful options for debugging when things aren't going as planned, and can also provide advanced users a means to make changes that are not possible directly through the binding.
-This section will provide information on a few common issues that users may come up against, but is not an exhaustive user manual for low level ZigBee commands.
+This section will provide information on a few common issues that users may come up against, but is not an exhaustive user manual for low level Zigbee commands.

 All commands described below must be preceded by the word `zigbee` on the command line.
 To keep the documentation concise this is omitted in the examples below.